dssg/hitchhikers-guide/tech-tutorials/commandlinetools/README.md

 ## Group Challenges

+For group challenges, log onto the `training` ec2 instance and change directories to /mnt/data/training/yourusername.
+This should be your working directory for all the excercises.

 1) Create a final weather file that just has weather data from OHARE airport for days when it rained, and change PRCP to RAIN.
 Save the sequence of commands to a shell script so it's replicable by your teammate and push to a training repository you've created on github.

 2) Create a separate file with just the weather from OHARE for days when the tempurature was above 70 degrees F. (hint: try using csvgrep to filter a specific column on a range of values)